Welcome to our Erasmus Mundus Joint Master Degree in Aquaculture, Environment and Society (EMJMD ACES\ACES+)

-The Erasmus Mundus Joint Master Degree in AquaCulture, Environment and Society (EMJMD ACES) will give you a unique opportunity to study in three centres of European excellence in aquaculture research and learning; Scotland, Crete and France.
+The Erasmus Mundus Joint Master Degree in AquaCulture, Environment and Society Plus (EMJMD ACES +) will give you a unique opportunity to study in up to four centres of European excellence in aquaculture research and learning; Scotland, Crete, France and the Netherlands.
 It will also allow you to gain the practical and theoretical skills needed for a successful career in aquaculture through industry-led research programmes, internships and fieldwork.

 We are committed to promoting the development of a sustainable aquaculture industry and to achieve our goal we carry out cutting-edge research across all areas of aquaculture science including;

 - Fish, crustacean and bivalve nutrition and health

 - Disease mitigation and resistance

 - Qualification obtained: Erasmus Mundus Joint MSc Degree

 - Student Learning Journey: Semester 1 – UHI-SAMS, Oban, Scotland; Semester 2 – University of Crete, Greece; Semester 3 – University of Nantes, France; Semester 4 – Research project, of approx. 4 months duration which can carried out with our partner organisations in Scotland, Crete, France, the Netherlands or further afield with our international Associated Institutes.

 - Requirements: Minimum of a second class Bachelors degree (or equivalent) in a relevant subject.
 Applicants without these formal qualifications, but with substantial work/ life experience in the aquaculture industry, are also encouraged to apply.

 We are now accepting applications for our Marine Harvest Scholarship (Mowi Scotland) and from self-funding applicants for the next academic year of the EMJMD ACES programme, starting in September 2019.
 For more information about this Scholarship please click here.